Deploy a Spring Boot application JAR file with Nginx reverse proxy

 }

-Don't forget to replace bmi.tericcabrel.com by your domain or subdomain.
+Don't forget to replace "bmi.tericcabrel.com" with your domain or subdomain.

 Enable the website with the command below: